Hamilton 'truly believes' Mercedes can win in 2022

 Hamilton said that Zhou Guanyu's huge accident at the start of the British Grand Prix was a "reminder to those watching that this is a dangerous sport".

-The Chinese driver's Alfa Romeo vaulted a barrier after a multi-car pile-up and he ended up stuck in the car because it came to rest on its side caught between the metal barrier and catch fencing protecting the crowd.
+The Chinese driver's Alfa Romeo vaulted a barrier after a multi-car pile-up and he ended up stuck in the car because it came to rest on its side between the metal barrier and catch fencing protecting the crowd.

 Hamilton said: "We take risks out there, real risks, at crazy speeds.
 Sometimes people take it for granted.
 We are not just cruising around, we are exposed in a couple of areas and we have to not take that for granted."